rei/rei-cedar-docs/docs/components/text/README.md

     - Allow users to navigate to or skip over sections through the use of heading levels
     - Avoid skipping heading levels (e.g., `<h2>` to  `<h4>` )

-This component has compliance with WCAG guidelines by:
+This component has compliance with [WCAG SC 2.1.1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html) guidelines by:
   - Defining semantic heading levels with the ability to assign predefined visual heading styles to each level

 ### Paragraphs